 Ruth Ahnert, ‘Writing in the Tower of London during the Reformation, ca. 1530-1558’, in Prison Writings in Early Modern Britain, ed. by William Sherman and William J. Sheils as a special number of Huntington Library Quarterly (2009), 168-92

 I would welcome enquiries from potential doctoral students interested in any of the areas of my research.
 I have previously supervised the following successful PhD project:

 - Lotte Fikkers, 'Women’s Testimony: Legal Records as Forms of Life-Writing, 1558-1649’ (2017)

 - Caitlin Burge, ‘Letters, Networks of Power and the Fall of Thomas Cromwell, 1523-1547’

 - Jennifer Cryar, 'Bridewell Prison and Representations of Deviancy in Early Modern London’

-This Faculti video features me talking about my book, The Rise of Prison Literature in the Sixteenth Century (Cambridge, 2013):
+This is a video discussing my monograph, The Rise of Prison in the Sixteenth Century (2013): https://faculti.net/the-rise-of-prison-literature-in-the-sixteenthcentury/.